Buying Your First Suit — 5 Key Buying Factors

 5. Consider Your Budget

 A made-to-measure suit splits the difference between a bespoke suit that can be out of reach for most of us and an off-the-rack suit that won’t get some of the basics right, including fit.
 Made-to-measure suits offer extensive options for customizing the design, is typically better constructed than something off-the-rack, and should guarantee a personalized fit.
-This ensures you look great in your first suit and that it will also last.
+This ensures you look great in your first suit and buying your first suit is certain to be a lasting one.

 Time For Your First Suit

 Congratulations, you made it past the boring part.
-Now that your research is out of the way, it’s time to officially choose your first suit!
+Now that your research is out of the way, it’s time to officially choose & buy your first suit!

 We hope you’re excited — you should be.
 Oh, and if scouring for an off-the-rack suit feels too daunting and time-consuming, Black Lapel was created to provide affordable, custom suits delivered to your door, no hassle required.
 The perfect navy suit awaits.